EBB Frequently Asked Questions

 Minimum specifications to safely use EBB should include:

-- Microsoft Windows XP or higher or Mac OS 10.6.8 or higher configured for English-United States language and region
+- Microsoft Windows Vista or higher or Mac OSX 10.6.8 or higher configured for English-United States language and region

 - At least 256MB of RAM (memory)